-Spanner Barb (Barbodes Lateristriga) Fish Species Profile
+Spanner Barb (Barbodes Lateristriga) Species Profile & Care Guide

 The Spanner barb is a hardy, active and relatively peaceful fish although it can be a little boisterous and may chase some fishes; however, if the aquarium is large enough it will make an ideal fish for the community aquarium.

 The Spanner Barb has a golden body with pinkish fins.
 They display three dark bar markings that represent a shape of a spanner, hence their name.

 The first marking is just behind the gill cover and forward of the dorsal fin, the second bar is below the forward end of the dorsal into which the colouring extends, and then the third is a lateral line that extends from the fork of the caudal fin to just below the rear of the dorsal.

 There are also four spots, two of which are on the tail, one is on the back, just behind the dorsal, and the last spot is on the lower body near the forward edge of the anal fin.